-How Much Compensation Can I Claim For Anxiety After A Car Accident?
+How Much Can I Claim For Anxiety After A Car Accident?

-By Daniel Archer.
-Last Updated 25th April 2022.
+By Stephen Hudson.
+Last Updated 8th November 2023.
 Welcome to our guide on how much compensation you could receive for a psychological injury, such as post-traumatic stress disorder (PTSD).
 In this guide, we look at how to make this type of claim and at how much compensation for PTSD after a car accident you could claim.

 Road traffic accidents can be extremely traumatic for those involved and often have lasting psychological effects for many years after.
 Even when a physical injury isn’t sustained, those involved may be left with post-traumatic stress disorder or PTSD after a car accident.
 Also, feelings of anxiety can be experienced for months or even years.

 When someone is left with a psychological problem such as anxiety due to an accident that wasn’t their fault, they may wish to make a personal injury claim for compensation.
 Using a personal injury solicitor will help them seek compensation in a psychological trauma claim.

 Legal Expert is a team of personal injury claims specialists that have years of experience in filing anxiety compensation claims and can help you to get the compensation you are entitled to for the pain and suffering you have endured due to someone else’s negligence.

 Simply, give us a call on 0800 073 8804 for free help and advice.
 Or use our contact form and an advisor will get back to you about claiming compensation for PTSD after a car accident.
 Read on to learn how you could claim compensation for the distress and inconvenience caused by this type of injury.